Cod with Sweet Peppers

 - 1 medium lemon, halved and sliced

-- In a large nonstick skillet, combine the first seven ingredients.
+- In a large nonstick skillet, combine the first 7 ingredients.
 Bring to a boil.
-Reduce heat; cover and simmer for 6-8 minutes or until onion is tender.
+Reduce heat; cover and simmer until onion is tender, 6-8 minutes.

 - Arrange fish and peppers over onion mixture.
-Cover and simmer for 6-9 minutes or until fish flakes easily with a fork and peppers are tender.
+Cover and simmer until fish flakes easily with a fork and peppers are tender, 6-9 minutes.
 Remove fish and vegetables and keep warm.

 - Combine cornstarch and water until smooth; gradually stir into pan juices.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 Spoon over fish and vegetables.
 Serve with lemon.
-Yield: 4 servings.

-Originally published as Cod with Sweet Peppers in Light & Tasty December/January 2006, p43
+Originally published as Fish 'n' Peppers in Light & Tasty December/January 2006